cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 <p class="lead-in">It's the early 1960s.
 Picture yourself in a meeting at NASA with scientists, engineers, flight controllers, and astronauts.
 The summer humidity in Houston makes the air sticky.
 You feel your allergies flaring up from the cigarette smoke wafting over the table.
 It's easy to ignore your discomfort though because you’re talking about landing on the Moon in the next decade.</p>

 The astronauts want to know what kind of flight controls the Lunar Module will have.
-The engineers are wringing their hands about life support systems because humans are so damned difficult to keep functioning compared to lifeless satellites.
+The engineers are wringing their hands about life support systems because humans are so damned difficult to keep functioning compared to abiotic satellites.
 An administrator hounds the astronauts about their scheduled public appearances to drum up support about beating the Russians who just put Yuri Gagarin in space.
 With a polite _ahem_, the scientists bring up the topic of what exactly the astronauts should sample on the Moon.
 The flight controllers nod in agreement.

 "Yes," the flight controllers say, "we're glad you brought that up."

-This is where the story of Marvin picks up - planning EVAs.
+This is where the story of Marvin picks up - planning spacewalks.
 Looking through the history of space exploration, human-performed exploration is a rare phenomenon.
 All astronauts are explorers in the philosophical sense, but only a few astronauts have explored in the Darwin-in-the-Galapagos kind of way.
 The first EVAs tested engineering limits.
 Same as the shuttle crews before them, modern ISS EV crews are construction workers in space performing engineering tasks on engineered surfaces.
 Only the EV crews on Apollo 15 - 17 stepped out of an airlock with the goal of finding something cool outside.

 ## Apollo Moonwalks